 We may collect a share of sales or other compensation from the links on this page.

-The question that every mother or concerned new skier wants answered; Is skiing really dangerous?
+The question that every mother or concerned new skier wants to be answered is; Is skiing really dangerous?
 Is it worth the risk and should I let my kid go on that ski trip?
 Here’s the honest answer:

 Skiing is dangerous if you go about it wrong or you happen to be very unlucky, and it’s safe if you wear a helmet, ski responsibly, and be smart about how you learn.
 In the US out of 51 million skiing days, an average of 41 people die per year skiing, 44 suffer serious injury (paralysis, head trauma, etc) [source]